 Anti Hero was established in 1995 by professional skater, Julien Stranger.
-They sell customary skate brand apparel but what they are known for is their decks.
-The famous "Eagles" deck (shown below) is one of the most popular decks among skaters today and has been for a while.
-Much like Baker Skateboards, Anti Hero was starting to gain some traction when video parts were getting popularized.
-At the time of Anti Hero's come-up, the skating scene was getting somewhat mundane and static, but it was the rebellious and barrier-breaking video parts of brands like Anti Hero and Baker that set the precedent for the stylistic future of the world of skating for the next 20 years.
-Prominent professional skaters that ride for Anti Hero include Grant Taylor, Chris Pfanner, Brian Anderson, and Daan Van Der Linden, among them.
+They sell customary skate brand apparel and are most well known for their decks.
+The famous "Eagles" deck (shown below) is one of the most popular decks among skaters today.
+Much like Baker Skateboards, Anti Hero began to gain traction when video parts were becoming popularized.
+At the time of Anti Hero's come-up, the skating scene was getting somewhat mundane and static.
+It was the rebellious and barrier-breaking videos of brands like Anti Hero and Baker that set the precedent for the skating world's stylistic future for the next 20 years.
+Prominent professional skaters that ride for Anti Hero include Grant Taylor, Chris Pfanner, Brian Anderson, and Daan Van Der Linden.

 Independent Truck Company, or "Indy", was founded in 1978 in one of the meccas of skating, Santa Cruz, California.
 At the time, skating was not a large industry.
 It was a niche hobby that was not popularized.
 Big name skaters did not start Indy, but the product speaks for itself as it has been the consensus for most that they are the best trucks on the market, with Thunder Trucks as a close competitor.
 Indy only sells trucks and hardware, but they sell apparel and accessories as well.
 Like Spalding to basketball or Adidas to soccer, Independent Truck Company has worked its way to being a big-time company widely used by skaters everywhere.